jowolf/Django-QuickPages/README.rst

 Simliar to django-flatpages, but better & more flexible:

 - Allows for meta tags: content, keywords for SEO
+- Separate fields for slug, name & title
+- URLs are placed directly in your URLs - no magic
 - Context can be passed through from url declarations
 - Does not require or use middleware, therefore plays nice with Django Debug Toolbar (DjDT)
 - Allows for added / included JavaScript and CSS assets